 All primary and secondary hypotheses were met.
-Specifically, 30-day mortality was non-inferior in the endovascular treatment group compared to the open surgical control group; 30-day morbidity was non-inferior in the endovascular treatment group compared to the open surgical control group; there were no ruptures in either the endovascular treatment group or open surgical control group; and all clinical utility measures were superior in the endovascular treatment group compared to the open surgical control group.
-There were no conversions to the open surgical repair in the endovascular treatment group, and the percent of patients requiring secondary interventions were similarly low between the endovascular treatment group and open surgical control group Detween the endowascular treatment group and open surgical control group.

-Aneurysmylucler size stabilized or decreased in most endowascular patients at 12 months, and the rates of endoleak, migration, and device integrity findings were low at 12 months.
+Specifically, 30-day mortality was non-inferior in the endovascular treatment group compared to the open surgical control group; 30-day morbidity was noninferior in the endovascular treatment group compared to the open surgical control group; there were no ruptures in either the endovascular treatment group or open surgical control group; and all clinical utility measures were superior in the endovascular treatment group compared to the open surgical control group.
+There were no conversions to the open surgical repair in the endovascular treatment group, and the percent of patients requiring secondary interventions were similarly low between the endovascular treatment group and open surgical control group.
+Aneurysm/ulcer size stabilized or decreased in most endovascular patients at 12 months, and the rates of endoleak, migration, and device integrity findings were low at 12 months.
 Follow-up beyond 12 months remains ongoing.